Pothos (Epipremnum), an easy-care vine for everyone!

 Location and light

-The goldenrod thrives in light to semi-shaded position, but can also handle dark location better than many other houseplants.
+The golden pothos thrives in light to semi-shaded position, but can also handle dark location better than many other houseplants.
 The more light, the clearer the leaf patterns, especially with Marble Queen.
 However, direct sun can cause brown spots on the leaves.

 Watering